 Malware is malicious software specifically designed to disrupt, damage, or gain unauthorized access to a computer system.
-Designed to disrupt the normal operation of your IT devices, computers and file servers.
-These are typically generated by accessing a rouge web sites or by installing software that has been ‘infected’ (viruses, worms, Trojans, etc.).
+Designed to disrupting the normal operation of your IT devices, computers and file servers and typically generated via accessing a rouge web sites or by installing software that has been ‘infected’ (viruses, worms, Trojans, etc.).

 Ransomware is a form of Malware (malicious software) designed to block access to a computer system until a sum of money is paid.
-This is achieved by encrypting data with a ‘key’ (password) that is only known to the hackers.
-They can then attempt to sell to the company so that they can decrypt their own data.
+This is achieved by encrypting data with a ‘key’ (password) that is only known to the hackers, which they then attempt to sell to the company so that they can decrypt their own data.

 This is a type of computer fraud that tries to trick a user into revealing their confidential and private information.
-This can include passwords, date of birth, address or bank details.
-These are normally obtained by posing as a legitimate request for information.
+This can include passwords, date of birth, address or bank details and gaining these by posing as a legitimate request for information.
 This is now seen frequently in e-mails where attempts are made to coax recipients into revealing this private data.
-Increasingly these attacks are ever more sophisticated, posing as bank and other reputable websites.
-They are unfortunately very good at tricking users into giving up private data.
+Increasingly these attacks are ever more sophisticated, posing as bank and other reputable websites to trick users in to giving up this private data.

-The rise in the number of networked devices, such as PC, tablets, phones, CCTV, storage and backup (also known as IoT or Internet of Things) means that almost everything is now becoming Internet connected.
-Every device has some form of ‘vulnerability’.
-As these become known, software updates and patches are released to protect these devices.
+The rise in the number of networked devices, such as PC, tablets, phones, CCTV, storage and backup (also known as IoT [Internet of Things]) means that almost everything is now becoming Internet connected.
+Every device has some form of ‘vulnerability’ and as these become known, software updates and patches are released to protect these devices.
 Identifying these known threats means constantly reviewing the update status of devices to ensure the preparedness of your devices, systems & infrastructure.

 Try not open any attachments directly from email, even if you are convinced of the source.
 Saving it to your desktop and opening it from there will ensure that anti-virus fully checks the attachment and you are not initiating an action that may have unknown consequences.